 Current workstation standards reflect industry standards and the anticipated demands of software to be used by administrators, teachers, students, and staff.
 Teachers in the district have mini-labs of 5or 6 computers for their students.
-A multi-media teacher workstation with a printer is located near the teacher desk.
-These stations have scan converters to allow display of teaching materials and presentation materials on the classroom 32-inch monitor.
-There are 662 networked workstations in the district.
+The teacher workstation is connected to a high resolution projector pointed at a promethean board.
+There are 700 networked workstations in the district.